Bromley-by-Bow

 The formal boundaries of the area were set when the area became a parish in 1537 when it split from Stepney.
 The boundaries of the new parish were based on those of much older pre-existing estates.

-Bromley has a rich history, but many of its most historic buildings have been lost.
+Bromley-by-Bow has a rich history, but many of its most historic buildings have been lost.
 It is connected to the London Underground and Docklands Light Railway.

 Toponymy

 In early records the name first appears as Brambele, Brambelegh, or Brembeley and is likely to be derived from the Saxon words Brembel – a bramble, and lege – a field.
 The name Bromley-by-Bow has historic pedigree, appearing in the correspondence of Oliver Cromwell.
 In 1967, the name was chosen as the new name for Bromley tube station to prevent confusion with Bromley railway station in the London Borough of Bromley.

 Bow itself (also part of Stepney until the 18th century) was originally known as Stratforde, becoming Stratford-at-Bow when a medieval bridge was built, in the arched shape of a bow, to distinguish it from Stratford Langthorne on the other side of the River Lea.